 M. Damn you.

 H. Yes.
 I was damned.
 That’s why I was given this role.
 My punishment.
-And
+And my redemption.

 I look up.